ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 It measures how compatible your data are with the null hypothesis.
 How likely the effect observed in your sample data if the null hypothesis is true?

 ### 3.3.1 Approach - Critical Region
 For the **critical region approach**, we are only interested to capture the z-score that will mark the "borbers" of the critical region and compare it with our z-score.
-By having a significance level of 0.05, we want to find the Zα value as shown below
+By having a significance level of 0.05, we want to find the $z_{α}$ value as shown below

 ![Photo by http://www.math.iup.edu/](/img/hypothesis-testing/one-tailed-page.PNG)